This article will familiarize you with the 10 main types of 3D printer, including both plastic and metal 3D printing technologies:

 The Sinterit Lisa was one of the first affordable SLS 3D printers.

-SLS is a more industrial process than types of 3D printing such as FDM, though recently more affordable printers have released, starting at around $5,000.
+SLS is a more industrial process than types of 3D printing such as FDM, making it more expensive.
+The Sinterit Lisa was one of the first pocket-friendly SLS 3D printers, and recently, more affordable SLS 3D printers have been released, starting at around $5,000.
+But to get a usable and safe SLS printer workflow, realistically you’re looking at a $30,000 minimum spend.

 4. DMLS (Direct Metal Laser Sintering)